 When someone has tuned engines, herded sheep, braided hair, or grown tomatoes for decades, but others don’t want to learn those things (or think they can best learn them from YouTube) what does their hard-earned skill mean?

 When someone has learned through painful experience how to heal a broken relationship, how to deepen a spiritual life, how to foster social change, but others don’t have the time to listen, does their unique perspective perish when they do?

-When no one is interested in these insights, it relegates people to a sort of modern isolation, to what must feel like meaninglessness.
 Maybe this has something to do with what’s been called an “epidemic” of loneliness that surges during adolescence and young adulthood, then again in late old age — precisely the ages when those in the youngest age group are most in need of mentorship and those in the oldest age group could most benefit from youthful friendships.

 Let’s not lose the language we had not so long ago, spoken in small marketplaces and neighborhoods and parks, shared through extended family lines and networks of reciprocity.
 Ask someone for advice.
 Ask someone to help you understand.
 Ask.